 - The red fox is not an endangered species, however, excessive hunting of red foxes for fur trade is a big threat to the species.

 - Habitat loss is another threat to the survival of red foxes.

-- The conservation status of the red fox on the IUCN Red List is Least Concern.
+- The conservation status of the red fox on the IUCN Red List as Least Concern.

 Diseases and Parasites

-- Red foxes harbour a range of different parasites.
+- Red foxes harbor a range of different parasites.

-- They are carriers of both internal and external parasites, including various species of intestinal worms, flukes, heart worm, tick, mite, protozoan, virus, bacteria and fungi.
+- They are carriers of both internal and external parasites, including various species of intestinal worms, flukes, heartworm, tick, mite, protozoan, viruses, bacteria, and fungi.

 - Wounded red foxes are also susceptible to secondary bacterial infections such as Streptococcus and Myiasis.